intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/install_in_colab.md

 !pip install onnx onnxruntime
 ```

-### OpenVINO
+### OpenVINO / Post-training Optimization Tools (POT)
-To enable OpenVINO acceleration, you need to install the OpenVINO toolkit:
+To enable OpenVINO acceleration, or use POT for quantization, you need to install the OpenVINO toolkit:

 ```python
 !pip install openvino-dev